bonitasoft/bonita-doc/md/bdm-access-control.md

  - A description
  - A list of attributes
  - A list of profiles

-Bonita 7.7 takes advantage of the capability introduced in Bonita 7.6 to define profiles in the Studio: an access control rule, defined at BO level, grants access to one or several profiles.
-We are making profiles an effective way to map people to Bonita items: living application or Bonita Portal access (since Bonita 5.0), BDM access control rules (starting in Bonita 7.7), actor mapping or more in the future.
 If several rules grant access to the same profile, then this profile is allowed to access to the union of the attributes defined on those rules.

+On the left zone of the graphical editor, displaying business objects, you will not see business objects used in a **composition relationship**.
-Business objects used in a **composition relationship** are handle differently.
-Access control rules must be defined at its parent level, because the only way to access a "child" is through its father.
-Since there is no access rule to define for a business object used in a composition relation, they are not displayed in the list of BO in the access control graphical editor, on the left, but they appear in the parent object list of attributes, in the details of the rule.
+Since they are strongly related to their parent object, their access must be defined at their parent level.
+This is why they only appear in the parent object list of attributes, in the details of the rule you define.
-On the rules of the parent, you can define access control for the object in the attribute list, by defining which attributes of the object used in a composition relation are accessible.
-The *Invoice example* bellow gives more details on how to define access control for business objects used in composition relationship.
+The *Invoice example* below gives more details on how to define access control for business objects used in a composition relationship.

-::: warning
+::: info
-**Warning:** To allow an easy migration to this new feature, and to keep our BDM API working, all objects are visible by everyone by default.
-But as soon as you define an accss control rule for one object, the BDM access control switches to **a white list logic**, meaning that you have to define access control **for each and every business object of your BDM**.
-Else some objects won't be accessible by anyone.
+**Note:** To allow an easy migration to this new feature, and to keep our BDM API working, all objects are visible by everyone by default.
+But as soon as you define an accss control rule for one object, the BDM access control switches to **a white list logic**, meaning that **for each business object of your BDM** that needs to be accessed, you must define at least one access control rule.
+Objects without rules won't be accessible by anyone.
-The graphical editor helps you achieve this by adding a warning icon close to business objects that have no access rule defined.
+The graphical editor helps you to achieve this by adding a warning icon close to business objects that have no access rule defined.
 :::

-For development purposes, the Studio can **deploy** access control on the portal for you.
-To install it in production, you have to export your access control file from the Studio (using the shortcut in the editor) and install it from the portal, using [those instructions](bdm-management-in-bonita-bpm-portal.md).
+For development purposes, the studio can **deploy** access control onto Bonita Portal for you.
+Use the *Deploy* option of the editor toolbar or from the menu.
+To install it in a production environment, export the access control file (using the *Export* option of the editor toolbar or from the menu), login to the portal, and [install it](bdm-management-in-bonita-bpm-portal.md).

-## Example of use-cases to implement
+## Examples of use-cases to implement

-### I - Human resources novice
+### I - Grant access to objects and simple attributes.
+Human resources trainees

-**Business use case:** In a company, there are two kinds of Human Resources employee: The experimented ones and the novice ones.
-Human Resources employees have to review the company's employees' leave requests.
+**Business use case:** In a company, there are two kinds of Human Resources employees: The managers and the trainees.
+Human Resources employees review employees' leave requests.
 Leave requests include a medical comment if the cause of the leave is illness.
-So the access rule is *A novice HR employee should not be able to access the medical comment of any leave requests.*
+So the access rules to define are *An HR trainee should not be able to access the medical comment of any leave request* and *An HR manager should access all attributes of all leave requests".

-**Technical use case:** Grant access to some attributes of a business object depending on the profiles of the requester.
+**Technical use case:** Grant access to some or all attributes of a business object depending on the profile of the requester.

-**1. BDM definition**
+**1. Define the BDM**

-First, define a *LeaveRequest* business object, with the following attributes:
+Define a *LeaveRequest* business object, with the following attributes:

  | Name | Type |
 |---|---|